Bobscorn/cpp-engine/README.md

 	cmake --build build --config Release
 	cmake --install build --config Release

+And lastly to fix a broken assimp cmake script if using the assimp clone, remove the INSTALL lines 479 and 480 from the assimp CMakeLists.txt.

 This is most likely only a windows requirement, linux usually has prebuilt versions of all these dependencies as packages.
 On Windows, this will build and install zlib and freetype binaries and include headers into your C:\Program Files (x86)\ folder.